Dublin–Mayo Gaelic football rivalry: 2012–present: The rivalry reaches its zenith

 The next meeting between the sides would be in the 2019 All-Ireland Semi-Final.
 Interest in the match was once again high and resulted in a full house of 82,000 attending the match at Croke Park.
 By contrast, the other semi-final between Kerry and Tyrone attracted an attendance of only 33,848 in the same stadium.
 Dublin went into the semi-final as pre-match favourites however a strong start by Mayo led to them leading at the break by 0-8 to 0-6.
 Dublin however upped their game in the second half and scored 2-6 without reply within 15 minutes of the restart to lead by 10 points.
 Both Dublin goals were scored by Con O'Callaghan.
 A goal for Mayo by Lee Keegan after 52 minutes was soon cancelled out by a third Dublin goal this time by Brian Fenton.
 Dublin ultimately won the match by 10 points with the final scoreline being Dublin 3-14 Mayo 1-10.

 The sides met once again in the 2020 All-Ireland Final.
 Due to the impact of COVID-19, the final was held in December with no fans allowed to watch in the stadium.
 Dublin were once again listed as favourites to beat a much changed Mayo team who were in transition.
 Dublin scored a goal from the throw-in and rarely looked in trouble.
 Mayo brought the game back level at the 50 minute with a scoreline of 2-08 to 14 points but a final quarter blitz from Dublin where they outscored Mayo by 6 points to 1 point meant they ran out 5 point winners.

 The next meeting between the sides would be in the 2021 All-Ireland Semi-Final.
 Interest in the match was once again high with questions over Dublin and their unconvincing performances in the Leinster Championship.
 Unlike 2020, fans were allowed into the stadium to watch and in front of 24,000.
 Dublin started strong, leading by 0-10 to 0-04 at the interval.
 Mayo came back fighting in the 2nd Half and put 3 points over the bar without reply.
 Towards the end of stoppage time, Dublin led by only a single point.
 Robbie Hennelly put over a free to put the game to extra time.
-Dublin scored another point while Mayo scored 4 more points to leave it as 0-17 0-14 and Mayo had bought the 6 year reign of Dublin as All-Ireland Champions to an end.
+Dublin scored another point while Mayo scored 4 more points to leave it as 0-17 0-14 and Mayo had bought the 6 year reign of Dublin as All-Ireland Champions to an end, however they once again failed to win in the final, meaning the result is largely forgotten.

+In 2023, the sides met at the earliest stage they ever have in the championship when they faced each other in the quarter-final.
+Dublin took over the game in the early stages of the second half with a flurry of scores, and ultimately ran out 2-17 to 0-11 winners.